Chapter 12 : The Tripwire of Reality

 Even I’ll admit that what I was writing was dullsville central.
 No more weird locals to study and document, no scandal, no gossip, none of the habitual oddness that had come with art school – just the enigma of call-me-Mary-Sue, the band rehearsals, and the vaguely alarming knowledge that a surprising number of the people I knew were getting hitched.
 I half expected to get an owl from Tarkatron and Gweniffer (as they had called themselves in their last letter) any day telling us they were going to pop into Gretna Green on the way up to visit us and tie the knot.

 It was crazy, though, I thought.
 Everyone seemed surprisingly young.
 I thought back to when I was eighteen, when I’d just left school and was about to butcher my hair and run off to art school – I’d been very adamant, then, that I’d stay eighteen forever.
-Not literally, but, you know, I had this sort of masterplan of having a different hair colour and boyfriend every week, maybe a really cool little job and some trendy digs in Camden or something, lots of seizing the day and acting on impulse and whatnot.
-I’d just about accomplished the hair colour thing before reality and the economy caught up with me in a big way.
+Not literally, but, you know, I had this little masterplan of having a different hair colour and boyfriend every week, maybe a really cool little job and some trendy digs in Camden or something, lots of seizing the day and acting on impulse and whatnot.
+I’d just about accomplished the hair colour thing before reality, the economy and Scorpius caught up with me.
 It was kind of like all my foolish little teenage dreams had been running a marathon and then – bam!
-The tripwire of reality strikes again!
+The tripwire of reality (economy, and Scorpius) strikes again!

 I tried to project this into what I was writing.
 No, really, I did.
 I tried so hard.
 But it was very whiny.
 Whinging, miserable, woe-is-me-why-do-I-have-to-grow-up sort of stuff.
 Here we have Fauna, craving the hedonistic life she always dreamed of: will she choose Buck for the thrill of sharing his life as a one-armed skydiver, or Eugene for his stability and baking skills?
 Eugene, duh.

-The truth is that a girl will always pick the nice guy.
+The truth is that a girl will usually go for the nicest guy.
 I know I did, even if I wasn’t lusting after an improbable bad boy in the first place.
 Or maybe the whole thing was just one big inverted parody and it was actually a case of Scorpius picking the nice girl or something.
 Or maybe I was the bad girl.
 I’m not sure.

 ‘You’re doing that face again,’ he piped up, startling me out of my reverie so suddenly that my notebook fell from my lap and slapped onto the bare wooden floor.